seek-oss/braid-design-system/monorepo-jira.md

 - how to call the codemods if they are moved to another package? e.g. "bin": {
   "braid-upgrade": "./codemod/dist/index.js"
   },

--What to do with playroom code
+- What to do with playroom code

   - Need to consider metropolis

 - Review .npmignore
+- Fill out codemode/package.json